1) Install antivirus

-Coming up with passwords that are strong & easy to remember is easier than you might think!
+Thinking of passwords that are strong & easy to remember (even across different websites) is easier than you may think!

 3) Keep your software updated

-One of the main ways you can avoid being infected with a virus is to keep your computer software up to date.
+One of the main ways to avoid catching viruses is to keep your computer software up to date.

-This doesn't mean having to constantly buy the latest & greatest software, but simply ensuring that your computer is set to automatically download updates from the software manufacturers.
+This doesn't mean constantly buying new software, but simply setting your computer to automatically download updates as they're released.
 You should only need to check this once.

 4) Learn to recognise scams